'We need hope': Latino Catholics commemorate Virgen de Guadalupe through virtual events

 Source: www.youtube.com

-“It’s dramatically different this year,” said Monsignor Arturo Bañelas in El Paso, as Catholics observe the celebration amid coronavirus restrictions.
+“It’s dramatically different this year,” said Monsignor Arturo Bañuelas in El Paso, Texas, as Catholics observe the celebration amid coronavirus restrictions.

 More in www.nbcnews.com